ubavic/srb-id-pkcs11/README.md

 Functions intended for security officers (`CKU_SO`) are not planned for implementation at this stage.
 They are not required for end users, and omitting them reduces code complexity.

-## Usage on Linux
+## Usage

-To use this module, you need to have the `pcscd` service enabled, and the `ccid` driver installed.

-Download the latest `.so` file from [Releases](https://github.com/ubavic/srb-id-pkcs11/releases) and copy it to a permanent location (for example: `/usr/lib/` or `~/lib/`).

 This module is used like any other PKCS#11 module.
 Read your distro’s or software’s documentation to learn how to configure the module.
 In most cases, you need to add an entry to the *module database* or set module's path in some config.
 Sometimes there is a GUI for that; other times, you must do it via the CLI.
 Below are a few examples of how this is done.
+You can also look at [e-documents howto](https://ubavic.rs/e-documents/?usage=read-id&os=linux) (on serbian) for step by step instructions.

+### On Linux

+To use this module, you need to have the `pcscd` service enabled, and the `ccid` driver installed.

+Download the latest `.so` file from [Releases](https://github.com/ubavic/srb-id-pkcs11/releases) and copy it to a permanent location (for example: `/usr/lib/` or `~/lib/`).

+On some distros, `p11-kit` is a recommended way of managing modules.
+This higher-level utility removes the need to configure modules separately for each program.
+Refer to the distribution documentation for more information.

+#### Firefox

 If you use Firefox, add a new PKCS#11 module using the **Privacy & Security** settings in the browser ([documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/pkcs11)).
 For the *module filename*, set the path to the `.so` file you just downloaded.
 After restarting Firefox, you can use the module for signing in on websites.

+#### Chrome

 Chrome does not allow loading a PKCS#11 module through the browser settings.
 Instead, you must use `modutil` to add a module to the NSS database.
 This database is most likely located at `~/.pki/nssdb/` (or `~/.local/share/pki/nssdb`).
 Make sure you don't use `~` in paths, and make sure you close all browsers you have opened.
 For example: